How to Optimize File Size when Obfuscating Android Apps

 - Signing Credentials (see Signing Secure Android apps and Signing Secure iOS apps)

-Prevent obfuscation of publicly available components on Android apps using Appdome
+How to Implement Prevent obfuscation of publicly available components in Android Apps Using Appdome

 On Appdome, follow these 3 simple steps to create self-defending Android Apps that Prevent obfuscation of publicly available components without an SDK or gateway: